+Figure 1A.13.
+Standardized residuals for fits to the fishery (top) and survey (bottom) proportion-at-age data for AI pollock Model 15.1 and Model 15.2.

 Figure 1A.14.
-Standardized residuals for fits to the fishery (top) and survey (bottom) proportion-at-age data for AI pollock Model 15.1 and Model 15.2..
+Fishery and survey selectivity estimates with maturity at age for Aleutian Islands pollock models.

 Figure 1A.15.
-Fishery and survey selectivity estimates with maturity at age for Aleutian Islands pollock models.
+Female spawning (top) and total (bottom) biomass trajectories for the 2018 Authors' preferred model compared with the 2007 through 2017 Authors' preferred models.

 Figure 1A.16.
-Female spawning (top) and total (bottom) biomass trajectories for the 2016 Authors' preferred model compared with the 2007 through 2015 Authors' preferred models.

-Figure 1A.17.
-Estimates of Aleutian Islands pollock spawning biomass (left) and age 1+ total biomass (right) in 1,000s of tons from the authors' preferred Model 15.1..
+Estimates of Aleutian Islands pollock spawning biomass (top) and age 1+ total biomass (bottom) in 1,000s of tons from the authors' preferred Model 15.1.
 Confidence intervals are two standard deviations.

-Figure 1A.18 Fits to total catch in 1,000s of tons for AI pollock over time 1978-2015.
+Figure 1A.17 Fits to total catch in 1,000s of tons for AI pollock over time 1978-2018.

-Figure 1A.19 AI pollock authors' preferred Model 15.1 (A-contour) catch biomass in 1,000s of tons and (A-bubbles) total biomass and (B-contour) fishing mortality rates and (B-bubbles) catch biomass by age.
-Total biomass is scaled to 1/20th of the catch biomass in the bubble plots
+Figure 1A.18 AI pollock authors' preferred Model 15.1 (A-contour) catch biomass in 1,000s of tons and (A-bubbles) total biomass and (B-contour) fishing mortality rates and (B-bubbles) catch biomass by age.
+Total biomass is scaled to 1/20th of the catch biomass in the bubble plots.

-Figure 1A.20 Contour plots of fishery selectivity by age for AI pollock with bubble plots of (A) total biomass at age and (B) catch biomass at age for the Authors' preferred Model 1.0.
+Figure 1A.19 Contour plots of fishery selectivity by age for AI pollock with bubble plots of (A) total biomass at age and (B) catch biomass at age for the Authors' preferred Model 1.0.
 Total biomass is scaled to 1/20 of the catch biomass bubbles.

-Figure 1A.21.
+Figure 1A.20.
 Authors' preferred model estimates of Aleutian Islands pollock age 1 recruitment.
 The vertical bars represent the upper and lower 95% confidence bounds.
-The dotted line is the 1978-2010 mean age-1 recruitment.
+The dotted line is the 1978-2015 mean age-1 recruitment.

+Figure 1A.21.
+Aleutian Islands pollock spawning biomass relative to B{msy} and full-selection fishing mortality relative to F{msy} (1978-2018).
+The ratio of fishing mortality to F{msy} is calculated using the estimated selectivity pattern in that year.
+Color is scaled relative to density of points in the region from high orange to low blue.
+2019 is plotted with catch assumed to be at the five-year average F (Alternative 3).

 Figure 1A.22.
-Aleutian Islands pollock spawning biomass relative to $B{msy}$ and full-selection fishing mortality relative to $F{msy}$ (1978-2018).
-The ratio of fishing mortality to $F{msy}$ is calculated using the estimated selectivity pattern in that year.
-Color is scaled relative to density of points in the region from high orange to low blue.
-2017 and 2018 are plotted with catch assumed to be at the five-year average F (Alternative 3).

-Figure 1A.23.
 Aleutian Islands pollock ratio of spawning biomass with fishing relative to spawning biomass without fishing for the authors' preferred model with 95% confidence interval.

-Figure 1A.24 Retrospective analysis for Authors' preferred Model 15.1 with data for the previous 10 years being systematically removed from the model.
-Black dashed line is the 2016 Model 15.1 estimate, the red dotted lines are the 95% confidence intervals calculated as $\pm 1.96 \times \text{standard}$ deviation.
+Figure 1A.23 Retrospective analysis for Authors' preferred Model 15.1 with data for the previous 10 years being systematically removed from the model.
+Black dashed line is the 2018 Model 15.1 estimate, the red dotted lines are the 95% confidence intervals calculated as $\pm 1.96 \times \text{standard}$ deviation.

-Figure 1A.25 Authors' preferred Model 15.1 projected catch for $F{40\%}$ , Alternative 3 (average F), and Alternative 8 (19,000t) ABC scenarios.
+Figure 1A.24 Authors' preferred Model 15.1 projected catch for $F{40\%}$, Alternative 3 (average F), and Alternative 8 (19,000t) ABC scenarios.

-Figure 1A.26 Authors' preferred Model 15.1 projected spawning biomass for $F{40\%}$ Alternative 3 (average F), and Alternative 8 (19,000t) ABC scenarios.
+Figure 1A.25 Authors' preferred Model 15.1 projected spawning biomass for $F{40\%}$ Alternative 3 (average F), and Alternative 8 (19,000t) ABC scenarios.

-Figure 1A.27 Authors' preferred Model 15.1 projected spawning biomass for MSY, 1⁄2MSY, and Alternatives 6, 7, and 8 ABC scenarios from the authors' preferred model.
+Figure 1A.26 Authors' preferred Model 15.1 projected spawning biomass for MSY, 1⁄2MSY, and Alternatives 6, 7, and 8 ABC scenarios from the authors' preferred model.

-Figure 1A.28.
+Figure 1A.27.
 Diet composition (left) and estimated consumption of prey (right) by AI adult (top) and juvenile (bottom) pollock.
 Diets are estimated from stomach collections taken aboard NMFS bottom trawl surveys in 1991-1994.
 See Appendix A Barbeaux et al. 2006 for detailed methods.